Dimitar Avramovski-Pandilov: Painting style

 The style of his soft, warm and lyrical palette fluctuates between poetic realism and neo-impressionism.
 His paintings include scenes from traditional life, landscapes, urban panoramas, still lifes, portraits and nudes.
 He was the first Macedonian painter with an academic degree who departed from the fresco-painting tradition.

 Accomplishments

 He is regarded the first Macedonian impressionists in modern North Macedonia.
 As an artist and pedagogue he made a considerable contribution in the formation of many generations of young artists.
-He is considered also a Bulgarian painter in Bulgaria in his early period.
+He is considered also a Bulgarian painter in Bulgaria.